Dr-Doofus-The/Mega-Man-X-Code-Red/README.md

 ## About
 Mega Man X Code Red was going to be a Fan-made Remake/Reimagining of Mega Man X7.
 The project ended up being cancelled however, due to the lack of a clear direction.

+A showcase of the final build can be found here: https://youtu.be/ovjSoyjPkQ0

 The game runs on Godot 3.5

 ## Credits